 Do you have a daily schedule for your child or for yourself?
 This will help you keep your child on track and this will also help them see what is expected of them for the day.
-If you’ve been following along in 31 day series to a better planned homeschool, don’t forget to see my weekly and monthly schedules as well.
+Learn how to create a daily homeschool schedule easily here!

 - Music – 30 min